avaneev/biteopt/README.md

-results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations.
+results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 2000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 10000 iterations (harder functions may require more iterations to converge).

-The required number of optimization attempts is usually proportional to the number of strongly competing optimums in a function.
+The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be found by this strategy.
-A rogue optimum is an optimum that has a very small area of descent and is placed apart from other competing optimums.
-The strategy favors optimums with a larger area of descent.
+A rogue optimum is an optimum that has a very small area of descent and is placed apart from other competing minima.
+The strategy favors minimum with a larger area of descent.
 The Damavandi test function is a perfect example of the limitation of this strategy.
-In practice, however, such optimums can be considered as undesired outliers that have an unstable real-life performance due to existing parameter value tolerances.
+In practice, however, rogue optimums can be considered as undesired outliers that have an unstable real-life performance due to existing parameter value tolerances.

 The minimal and maximal allowed parameter values should be specified in a way